pleabargain/EnglishHelpsYourCareer/idioms.md

 # Bury the hatchet
 *  If you bury the hatchet, you make peace with someone and stop arguing or fighting.
+*
 # Bury your head in the sand
 *  If someone buries their head in the sand, they ignore something that is obviously wrong.

 # Busman's holiday
-*  A busman's holiday is when you spend your free time doing the same sort of work as you do in your job.
+*  (UK) A busman's holiday is when you spend your free time doing the same sort of work as you do in your job.

 # Busted flush
-*  Someone or something that had great potential but ended up a useless failure is a busted flush.
+* (gambling) Someone or something that had great potential but ended up a useless failure is a busted flush.

 # Busy as a beaver
 *  If you're as busy as a beaver, you're very busy indeed.